travis-ci/dpl/README.md

   --region REGION               AWS region the Lambda function is running in (type: string, default: us-east-1) --function_name FUNC          Name of the Lambda being created or updated (type: string, required: true) --role ROLE                   ARN of the IAM role to assign to the Lambda function (type: string, note:
-                                required for creating a new function) --handler_name NAME           Function the Lambda calls to begin execution. (type: string, note: required for creating a new function) --module_name NAME            Name of the module that exports the handler (type: string, requires: handler_name, default: index)
+                                required when creating a new function) --handler_name NAME           Function the Lambda calls to begin execution. (type: string, note: required when creating a new function) --module_name NAME            Name of the module that exports the handler (type: string, requires: handler_name, default: index)